sacredheartsc/selfhosted/README.md

 provided in the table below.
 For a complete listing, check out the [roles](roles) directory.

+Each role has its own README file that describes how it should be invoked and what variables it accepts.

  Role                                       | Description
 --------------------------------------------|-------------
 [proxmox\_instance](roles/proxmox_instance) | Automatically provisions a [Proxmox](https://www.proxmox.com/) VM with the given hardware and cloud-init configuration